fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkProblems.rst

 As we work with scientists in other areas, we will extend the problem suite to encompass new categories.
-The FitBenchmarking framework has been designed to make it easy to integrate new problem sets, and any new problem set added to the framework can be tested with any and all of the available fitting methods.
+The FitBenchmarking framework has been designed to make it easy to integrate new problem sets, and any additional data added to the framework can be tested with any and all of the available fitting methods.

 Currently FitBenchmarking ships with data from the following sources: